Art Collection Frequently Asked Questions

 Why can't I find art books and journals?

-Why can't I eat or drink in the Art Collection?
+Why can't I eat in the Art Library?

-How can I request books the Art Collection does not own?
+How can I request books the Art Library does not own?

-The book I want is listed in NUcat as "received," but it has no call number.
+The book I want is listed in NUSearch as "received," but it has no call number.
 How do I find it?

 Who can reserve a study carrel in the Art Research Center?